designerbrett/trestles-hugo/site/content/post/can-volunteering-decrease-depression-trestles-chiropractic-is-thankful-for-health-pt-4.md

   Can Volunteering Decrease Depression?: Trestles Chiropractic is Thankful for Health pt.4
 date: 2013-11-26T07:51:00.000Z
-tags: ["Volunteering" "depression" "San Clemente Chiropractor" "chiropractor san clemente" "chiropractor 92672" "chiropractor 92673" "soup kitchen" "Toys for tots san clemente"]
+tags: ["Volunteering", "depression", "San Clemente Chiropractor", "chiropractor san clemente", "chiropractor 92672", "chiropractor 92673", "soup kitchen", "Toys for tots san clemente"]
 description: >-
   As we approach the Thanksgiving holiday this week it is difficult to not